cjdrummond/NFL-Analysis/README.md

 ## Data Cleaning
 ### Basic Statistics Data
+Data was gathered from Kaggle.com. https://www.kaggle.com/datasets/trevyoungquist/2020-nfl-stats-active-and-retired-players
+The data consists of basic and career statistics for all players up to 2020 both active and retired.
 Starting with the basic stat dataset, there are a few rows with missing values written as "--" those are removed Then the dataframe was exported to a csv file to be used with data merging later.
 ### Defensive Statistics Data